tier2tickets/Knowledge-Base/content/automations/dispatcher.rst

 .. code-block:: python

 	if business_name is 'Contoso Ltd.' and name is 'Karen': exception = 'Sorry Karen, you are not allowed to put in tickets anymore.'

-A bit more complicated
+75% Caps
 """""""""""""""""""""""""""""""""""""

 as you can see, using very simple Python syntax you can make very powerful and practical rules.
 But don't let these simple